Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/tad-calling-algorithms.md

 ## TADtree (Weinreb et. al (2016))
+TADtree is one of the methods that can detect TADs and sub-TADs simultaneously.
+SubTADs have be en thought to vary between cell types and change the gene regulation.

-TADtree can detect nested hierarchies of TADs based on the empirical observation that within TADs, the enrichment of contacts over background grows linearly with the distance between bins, but at a rate that de- pends on the TAD length.
+TADtree can detect nested hierarchies of TADs based on the empirical observation that within TADs, the enrichment of contacts over background grows linearly with the distance between bins, but at a rate that depends on the TAD length.